JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 We are pushing up a curve of diminishing returns!

-# Current Knowledge Management Solutions
+# Standard Knowledge Management Solutions

 There are 2 **_standard_** solutions for managing knowledge size:
 1. Summarizing and